Fridge freezer reviews: FAQs

 You can get rid of an unwanted fridge freezer through the retailer supplying your new model or through your local council.

-Under regulations stemming from the European WEEE Directive, product makers have to pay for the recycling of fridges and the upgrade of local civic amenity sites to handle unwanted electrical appliances.
+Under regulations stemming from the European Waster Electrical and Electronic Equipment (WEEE) directive, product makers have to pay for the recycling of fridges and the upgrade of local civic amenity sites to handle unwanted electrical appliances.

 Many large chains run schemes that will pick up an old appliance free of charge when a new model is delivered.
 Smaller retailers will probably ask you to drop the unwanted fridge off at a nearby civic amenity site.

 Your local council has a responsibility to take your old fridge freezer away, but it's a bit of a postcode lottery.
 Some councils offer free collection, others charge up to £30.
 If you can take the fridge to your local tip yourself, though, there should be no charge.